GenesisFR/HowToBecomeGoodAtShooters/README.md

 - predictable
 - different in every game
 - observe what the AI does in certain situations to find patterns (ex: flanking right when going left)
-- knowing those patterns allow you to predict what mobs are going to do
+- knowing those patterns allows you to predict what mobs are going to do
 - can be used for funneling mobs, crowd control or setting up traps

 ### AI states